cvex-labs/ai-agents-hackathon/projects/cvextopia-ai-grinder/README.md

 ### User Feedback:
 - After the Hackathon, I plan to collect feedback from users to improve UI and functionality.
 - Regular updates to adapt to changing market conditions and user preferences.

-## 💬 Why Vote for CVEXTopia AI Grinder?
-This project was built with the community in mind.
-I believe CVEX can thrive if users feel in control of their trades rather than overwhelmed by data or uncertain execution.
-By making a fun, intuitive, and strategic tool, I aim to empower traders to make better decisions while enjoying the grind.
-Let’s make CVEX not just functional but fun!

-### 💡 Usage:
-- **Manual Trades:**
-     - Select your contract from the dropdown.
-     - Input quantity, order type, limit price (if applicable), time in force, and whether to reduce the position.
-     - Click Open Long or Open Short to place the order.
-     - Check Positions Info for the updated position list.

-- **Position Management:**
-     - View your active positions and open orders.
-     - Click Cancel All Orders to clear your active trades.

-- **AI Strategies:**
-     - Choose a contract and click Analyze Potential to get AI-driven insights.
-     - The AI provides a trading decision (LONG, SHORT, STAY OUT) and a confidence score.
-     - Use these insights to make informed trading decisions.

-### ⚠️ Important Notes:
-Due to the current CVEX API limitation (no available credits), some manual order functions and additional features couldn't be fully tested.
-Despite this, the app structure and core functionalities are prepared for further integration once the API issue is resolved.

-- **Known Issues:**
-     - Manual Trading: Order management may have limited testing due to API credit exhaustion.
-     - Position Closing: Planned to add a safe closing mechanism.
-     - AI Automation: The foundation is ready, but automatic trading needs more testing.

-### 🌟 Future Plans:
-- **Mass Adoption & Error Prevention:**
-     - Implement real-time market checks to avoid trading during low liquidity or high volatility periods.

-- **Enhanced AI Integration:**
-     - Add more AI trading strategies with tailored risk management.

-     - Implement an Auto Grind Mode for continuous monitoring and execution.

-- **Safety-First Approach:**
-     - Automated position closing with a price divergence safety check to minimize losses during volatile markets.

-- **User Feedback:**
-     - Gather feedback to improve UI/UX and add more requested features.

 ### Why Vote for CVEXTopia AI Grinder?
 This project was built with the community in mind.